epics-containers/epics-containers.github.io/docs/user/tutorials/deploy_example.rst

     $ ec ps
     IOC NAME            VERSION             STATUS              IMAGE
-    bl01t-ea-ioc-01     2023.10.26-b11.53   Up 6 minutes        ghcr.io/epics-containers/ioc-adsimdetector-linux-runtime:2023.10.5
+    bl01t-ea-ioc-01     2024.1.19-b11.53   Up 6 minutes        ghcr.io/epics-containers/ioc-adsimdetector-linux-runtime:2024.1.1

 At the end of the last tutorial we tagged the beamline repository with a ``CalVer`` version number and pushed it up to GitHub.
-This means that we can now release the IOC instance with that same version number.
-First let's check that the IOC instance version is available as expected:
+This means that we can now use that tagged release of the IOC instance.
+First let's check that the IOC instance version is available as expected.
+The following command lists all of the tagged versions of the IOC instance that are available in the GitHub repository.

 .. code-block:: bash

     $ ec ioc instances bl01t-ea-ioc-01
     Available instance versions for bl01t-ea-ioc-01:
-        2023.11.1
+        2024.1.1

 .. note::